01Do You Understand What Services Are Required?

 Understanding the scope of the project will allow you to prepare the best team, resources and time frame needed to deal with the issue.
 The scope needs to be defined by the customer and must be addressed in the RFP with resources, logistics, ideas and provide past experiences on how your company has deal with that.

-Be real.
 Do not create idealistic scenarios with improbable solutions and methodologies, prepare real solutions, real team members, and answer with specific solutions and present, if available, current issues being solved.
 A schedule must be part of your RFP answer and must include expectations on when to start, what to do when is set to be completed and even how to present temporary solutions if needed.

 06Two is Better than One